JohnEstropia/CoreStore/README.md

 )
 ```
 As seen above, `OrderBy` accepts a list of `SortKey` enumeration values, which can be either `.ascending` or `.descending`.
-⭐️As with `Where` clauses, CoreStore 5.0 turned `OrderBy` clauses into generic types.
-To avoid verbose repetition of the generic object type, fetch methods now support **Fetch Chain builders**.
+As with `Where` clauses, `OrderBy` clauses are also generic types.
+To avoid verbose repetition of the generic object type, fetch methods support **Fetch Chain builders**.
 We can also use Swift's Smart KeyPaths as the `OrderBy` clause expression:
 ```swift
 var people = try dataStack.fetchAll(
     From<MyPersonEntity>()